-The Net Asset Value of each class of Units as a separate non-redeemable investment fund and the Net Asset Value per Unit of each class of Units within each Portfolio will be calculated by the General Partner at 4:00 p.m.
-(ET) on the final Business Day of each week (the "Valuation Date") by subtracting the aggregate amount of the Partnership's liabilities attributable to the applicable Portfolio from the aggregate amount of the Partnership's assets of the applicable Portfolio on that date, as determined using the fair market value of the Partnership's assets and liabilities, and dividing by the total number of Units of that Class outstanding.
+The Net Asset Value of each Class of Units (except for the Class P Units) as a separate non-redeemable investment fund and the Net Asset Value per Unit of each Class of Units within each Portfolio will be calculated by the General Partner at 4:00 p.m.
+(ET) on the final Business Day of each week (the "Valuation Date") by subtracting the aggregate amount of the Partnership's liabilities attributable to the applicable Portfolio from the aggregate amount of the Partnership's assets of the applicable Portfolio on that date, as determined using the fair market value of the Partnership's assets and liabilities and dividing by the total number of Units of that Class outstanding.